lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-configure-integration-64.md

    ![](assets/delete-mac-user.png)

-You can now [configure new integration](#configure-new-integration-64) on your AEM 6.4 author instance.
+You can now [create configuration](#configure-new-integration-64) on your AEM 6.4 author instance on Adobe I/O.